JoshuvaGeorge03/my-learning-of-datastructures/README.md

 ### Trie

-it is tree like data structure. it is also called prefix tree or radix tree or digital tree.
+it is a tree data structure. it is also called prefix tree(because it can be searched with prefixes) or radix tree or digital tree.

+It is kind of search tree data structure. but, unlike a binary search tree, each node don't contains key of the node, but the position of the node determines the key of the node.

+all descendant nodes have common prefix associated with it and root is assoicated with the empty string.

+and values are not assoicated with every node, values are only assoicated with leaf nodes.

+if we want space optimizations, we can implement it using compact prefix tree.

+it is used for usecases like, associative array kind of cases.